Tour Guide at Brandeis University

 Secondary Major: Biology

 My most memorable experience at Brandeis is a tradition called Light the Night.
 Light the Night is a tradition that happens during first year orientation.
-During Light the Night, the entire first year class would gather at the light poles in front of the Rose Art Museum.
+During Light the Night, the entire first year class gathers at the light poles in front of the Rose Art Museum.
 Each person would get a tea light and write down their goals and the reason why they are here.
-Some people wrote “community”, others wrote “balance”.
-The word I wrote on my tea light is “happiness” because I wanted to feel happy during my time at Brandeis.
-On the count of three, everyone would turn on their tea light at the same time and all of the light poles would also light up.
+The word I wrote on my tea light was “happiness” because I wanted to feel happy during my time at Brandeis.
+On the count of three, everyone turned on their tea lights at the same time and all of the light poles also lit up.
 I was awed by the amazing view and I could never forget that moment during my first year orientation.

 Brandeis allows me to pursue both science and music.
-I've always wanted to be a scientist, but I can never imagine giving up playing the clarinet in orchestras.
+I've always wanted to be a scientist, but I can never imagine giving up playing the clarinet in an orchestra.
 Brandeis is the perfect place for me because I don't need to compromise music or science.